May 24, 2018 1:36:39 PM

 Just to be clear - you can build a lead generation funnel with the above components using WordPress, but it will require several third-party apps from various providers and a fair amount of customization.

 There is certainly no shortage of SaaS companies out there trying to provide the functionality that HubSpot does for less money, and some of them are pretty good.
-We’ve had some success with apps like LeadPages and Drip.
+We’ve had some success with apps like LeadPages.

 But there’s one area where they always fall short – analytics.